Dasharo/docs/docs/kb/laptop-power-limit.md

 - Battery: Depends on the maximum discharge rate specified by the manufacturer and on charge level

-The embedded controller must observe what sources of power are present and adjust platform power limits accordingly.
+The Embedded Controller must observe what sources of power are present and adjust platform power limits accordingly.

 To limit power, the CPU is throttled using the Psys power limit mechanism.
 This